-In the Tale of 4 Physicians, we analyzed the impact of different spending budgets on wealth creation.
-Each of our 4 physicians was married with 2 kids and had a household income of $300,000.
+In the updated Tale of 4 Physicians 2021, we analyzed the impact of different spending budgets on wealth creation.
+Each of our 4 physicians was married with 2 kids and had a total household income of $340,000.

-I’d like to revisit one of these physicians, crunch some more numbers, and learn what might happen to her nest egg if she were to continue working by choice after achieving financial independence (FI).
+We’ll revisit one of these physicians to explore what might happen to her nest egg if she were to continue working by choice after achieving financial independence (FI).

 She doesn’t love every aspect of her workday, but finds fulfillment in providing care to her patients.
-She knows that she could retire today, and likely have enough money to support her and her family indefinitely with a 4% withdrawal rate.
+She knows that she could retire today, and likely have enough money to support her and her family for decades with a 4% withdrawal rate.

-She can’t imagine retiring in her early forties after all the sacrifices she has made to practice medicine, which she still feels is her calling.
-She is not ready to hang up the stethoscope and she wonders how her financial picture might change if she chooses to work another 5 or 10 years.
+She can’t imagine retiring at this age after all the sacrifices she has made to practice medicine, a rewarding career that she still feels is her calling.
+She’s simply not ready to hang up the stethoscope and she wonders how her financial picture might change if she chooses to work another 5 or 10 years or more.

-Allow me to channel my inner mathlete and work some numbers for Dr. A. To keep things simple, we’ll use real (inflation adjusted) return, rather than nominal return.
+Allow me to channel my inner mathlete and work some numbers for Dr. A. To keep things simple, we’ll use real (inflation adjusted) returns, rather than nominal returns.
 That will keep us looking at dollar amounts in terms of their purchasing power today.

-We’ll also assume that she’ll maintain a budget equal to $80,000, even after the mortgage is paid off and the 529s are fully funded.
+We’ll also assume that she’ll maintain a budget equal to $120,000 in 2021 dollars, even after the mortgage is paid off and her children’s 529 plans are fully funded.
 Perhaps she’ll use that money to travel more or for charitable causes.

 We’ll look at her future nest egg balance if she were to retire now, in 5 years, in 10 years, and in 20 years with 0%, 2%, 4%, and 6% real return rates.